 5.5.
 Warning indication.

 5.5.1.
-The warning indication shall be by means of an optical warning signal conforming to UN Regulation No. 121
+The warning indication shall be by means of an optical warning signal conforming to UN Regulation No. 121.

 5.5.2 In the case of a vehicle of category N2 or N3 towing at least one vehicle of category O3 or O4, the optical warning signal referred to in 5.5.1. must indicate whether any warning relates to the individual towing or to the towed vehicle(s).

 5.5.3.
-The warning signal shall be activated when the ignition (start) switch is in the "on" (run) position (bulb check).
+The optical warning signal shall be activated when the ignition (start) switch is in the "on" (run) position (bulb check).
 This requirement does not apply to tell-tales shown in a common space.

 5.5.4.
-The warning signal must be visible even by daylight; the satisfactory condition of the signal must be easily verifiable by the driver from the driver's seat.
+The optical warning signal must be visible even by daylight; the satisfactory condition of the signal must be easily verifiable by the driver from the driver's seat.

 5.5.5 For vehicles of category O3 and O4, the optical warning signal referred to in 5.5.1 must be displayed to the driver of the towing vehicle of category N2 or N3, as specified in paragraph 5.5.4.